TheDaffyFife1/Maze-Solver/README.md

-Search Algorithm which helps in finding the opitimized result from point A to point B
+Search Algorithm which helps in finding the opitimized result(distance) from point A to point B

 1. Start with a frontier that contains the initial state